jonnonz1/nz-statute-book/acts/public/1997/harassment-act-1997.md

 ### 21 Duration of restraining order
 (1) A restraining order may be made for such period (whether longer or shorter than 1 year) as the court considers necessary to protect the applicant from further harassment.
-(2) A restraining order continues in force until,—
+(2) A restraining order continues in force until—
   (a) it is discharged under section 23; or
   (b) where the court directs that the order is to be in force for a specified period, the expiry of that period; or (c) in the absence of such a direction, the expiry of 1 year from the date on which the order is made.

 ### 22 Power to vary restraining order
-(1) The court may, if it thinks fit, on the application of the applicant or the respondent, vary a restraining order,— (a) by varying or discharging any special condition:
+(1) The court may, if it thinks fit, on the application of the applicant or the respondent, vary a restraining order— (a) by varying or discharging any special condition:
   (b) by imposing any special condition:
   (c) subject to subsection (4), by varying the duration of the order, whether by making a direction under section 21 or by varying any such direction.